We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The manufacturer of this extra virgin coconut oil states it is gluten-free, organic, and does not contain genetically modified organisms (GMOs).
 It also has USDA Organic certification.

-The formulation of this coconut oil may suit people with normal to dry skin.
+The formulation of this coconut oil may suit people with balanced to dry skin.
 Individuals can use it as a face wash, and the company claims that it provides instant hydration.

-Burt’s Bees says this product has no parabens, phthalates, or petrolatum and is safe for people who wear contact lenses.
+Burt’s Bees says this product has no parabens, phthalates, or petrolatum.
+Additionally, the online product description states dermatologists and ophthalmologists have tested this cleansing oil and deemed it safe for people who wear contact lenses.

 In 2015, the company received its CarbonNeutral certification due to its use of landfill-free operations.
 The brand does not test its products on animals and has Leaping Bunny certification to show this.